Skip to Content

 The MyCHP digital health portal figures prominently in the process.
 It serves as a communication tool and a skills platform.
 “So much in health care comes down to effective communication,” Ms. Gray says.
 “Not everyone is great at it at first.
 But it is a skill that can be learned through practice, so we place a great deal of emphasis on understanding one’s condition, history, and needs and how to effectively communicate about it with health care providers.”

-Documentation in the patient’s electronic medical record includes the signed IBD University contract and progress notes indicating the patient’s current level of independence.
-The IBD Center team uses these notes to coordinate messaging across providers and to align expectations with the patient’s family or other caregivers.
+Documentation in the patient’s electronic medical record includes the signed IBD University code of conduct, TRAQ scores, and progress notes indicating the patient’s current level of independence.
+The IBD Center team uses these notes to coordinate messaging across adult providers and to align expectations with the patient’s family or other caregivers.

 Graduation and Next Steps